MicrosoftDocs/xamarin-docs/docs/android/app-fundamentals/accessibility.md

 **C#**

-In C#, set the `LabelFor` property to the resource ID of the control this this content describes (typically this property is set on a label and references some other input control):
+In C#, set the `LabelFor` property to the resource ID of the control that this content describes (typically this property is set on a label and references some other input control):

 ```csharp